shen-cs/xue-ru-workshop/README.md

 ### Known Issues
 1. Currently only android is supported, ios maybe malfunctional.
-2. Discovering and pairing device is not supoorted yet, so it is needed to pair the device before using the app.
+2. Discovering and pairing device is not supoorted yet, so it is needed to pair the device before opening the app.
+(If app is opened before pairing, **kill and restart the app after pairing**)